Schematic Checklist

 At each startup or reset, a chip requires some initial configuration parameters, such as in which boot mode to load the chip, etc. These parameters are passed over via the strapping pins.
 After reset, the strapping pins work as normal function pins.

-After chip reset is released, the combination of to be defined controls the boot mode.
+After chip reset is released, the combination of GPIO8 and GPIO9 controls the boot mode.
 See Table Boot Mode Control.

 Boot Mode Control